szermatt/visual-replace/docs/source/usage.rst

 * :code:`visual-replace-next-match` moves cursor to the next match
 * :code:`visual-replace-prev-match` moves cursor to the previous match
 * :code:`visual-replace-apply-one` applies a single replacement, to the match at or after the cursor, then moves on to the next match.
+With a prefix argument N, apply N replacements instead of just one.

   This command, used together with :code:`visual-replace-next-match` and :code:`visual-replace-prev-match` is in many cases functionally